Do you write donut or doughnut?

 - Combine the dry ingredients in a small mixing bowl: flour, baking powder, baking soda, and nutmeg.
 Keep it aside when done.

 - Spoon or pour the batter into the doughnut pan that has been prepared.
 You should use a sandwich bag with a hole made in it instead of a pipe bag.
 Both are successful!
-This recipe yielded seven doughnuts for me, but I believe it might yield 6-8 medium-sized doughnuts.
+This Baked Elvis Donuts Recipe yielded seven doughnuts for me, but I believe it might yield 6-8 medium-sized doughnuts.

 - Bake the doughnuts for about 13 minutes in the oven.
 Enable them to cool in the pan for at least five minutes once they’re baked.